viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow.md

   [ 0.
 0. 0.]
   [ 0.
 0. 0.]]
 ```

+As Watson would perceive the Tensorflow node is completely different to its
+value.
+How can that make sense?

+To make that clear please analyse the outcome of the next example.

 # Notes
 we still work in python, but we are using tensorflow (C++) library (schneller